progrium/progrium.com/source/wiki/Generativity.html.markdown

 The end result is that computing is everywhere, but it's a severly stunted form of computing I call [Pop Computing](http://progrium.com/wiki/PopComputing/).

-The Apple II slots argument not only shows that Jobs had a preference for sterile technology, but that Woz had a preference for generative technology.
+The Apple II slots argument not only showed that Jobs had a preference for sterile technology, but that Woz had a preference for generative technology.
 The reason I say this is because Woz represents hacker culture.
 He's basically the hacker's hacker.
 And I don't believe his bias for generativity is separate from his values as a hacker.

 I'm beginning to define a hacker as a person that needs to use and build generative technology.
 It might not be a conscious idea, and they might not know why, but I believe generativity is part of hacker DNA.